 As with the ratings for overall performance, the ratings for skill in duels are standardized at each position and adjusted across leagues.

 Each shot can be thought of as a duel between the striker and the goalkeeper, and each duel can be handicapped using the baseline probability of scoring (xG) and the skill levels of the two players.
 As above, shooting and saving skill can be tracked separately and simultaneously.
 However, computing ratings based on single shots, as with the duels above, creates a problem because of the relative rarity of goals.
 NYA's solution to this problem is to group shots into batches.

 Using batches smoothes out the ratings and allows strikers and goalkeepers to be assessed across large numbers of opponents.
 Each striker is given a rating based on his likelihood of scoring with a batch of shots from which a generic striker would have a 50% chance of scoring at least once against a generic goalkeeper.
 Each goalkeeper is given a rating based on his likelihood of stopping a batch of shots from which a generic striker would have a 50% chance of scoring at least once against a generic goalkeeper.

 NYA measures playing style across eight dimensions, defined as follows.

-Shooting: shoot the ball not from a penalty or for an own goal
+Shooting: shoot the ball except from a penalty (per attacking touch)

 Frequencies of these actions are standardized at each position, and the resulting ratings may have different significances at different positions.
 These ratings are not adjusted for differences between leagues.